Cypripedioideae: Distribution

 The species in the subfamily Cypripedioideae are found in northern South America and Central America (Mexipedium, Phragmipedium, Selenipedium), circumboreal in North America, Europe, Africa (Algeria) and in northern Asia (Cypripedium) as well as in subtropical and tropical Southeast Asia (Paphiopedilum).
 They do not occur in Australia and Africa.
 The spread could have started from a center of origin in Central America.

+Pollination

+Plants in this subgenus use a common trap-lip pollination mechanism where flowers use mimicry and deception for pollination by bees and hoverflys.
+The flowers act as traps where insects enter a dorsal opening and leave through small lateral openings.
+When entering these traps the insects squeeze beneath the stigma, depositing the pollen and receive pollen through the anther while exiting.

 Taxonomy

 Unlike most other orchids, slipper orchids have two fertile anthers — they are "diandrous".
 For that reason, experts have debated whether this clade should be classified within the orchid family (Orchidaceae), or whether they should compose a separate family altogether called Cypripediaceae.
 Around the year 2000, molecular phylogenetics and DNA sampling have come to play an increasingly important role in classification.
 This has led to the conclusion that recognition of a distinct family Cypripediaceae would be inappropriate.